List of She-Ra: Princess of Power and She-Ra and the Princesses of Power characters: Scorpia

-A female Horde enforcer with a stinging scorpion tail and sharp pincers, Scorpia appeared in the She-Ra cartoon.
+A female Horde enforcer with a stinging scorpion tail and sharp pincers, Scorpia appeared in the She-Ra animated series.

 She appeared in the first season of the show as one of the Horde's main warriors.
 She seemed to have jurisdiction over a region called the Crimson Waste, where she owned a scorpion-shaped domicile (with a throne room) replete with slaves.

 Scorpia and Catra were often at loggerheads with each other, usually only working together as a last resort, although Scorpia ultimately had to obey Catra as a member of Catra's Force Squad.
 Scorpia despised Catra throughout the course of the series.

 Instead of hands, she possesses claw-like pincers and a powerful tail which was used to capture opponents.
 Her tail makes her a powerful fighter but is at times a disadvantage to her as She-Ra has used it several times to hurl her out of the way.
 She is susceptible to flattery, shown when Bow (Sea Hawk in the 2018 reboot) fooled her once into believing that he was a Horde inspector and thus gained access into a secret Horde factory.

 Scorpia owned a powerful tank called the Crawler, with a scorpion-shaped tail that shot sleep-rays.
 She learned the hard way that she may be skilled at both technology and combat, but isn't cut out to practice magic.

 The first-ever figure of Scorpia was released as part of the Masters of the Universe Classics in 2014.
 Her bio states that she is a Scorpioni who surrendered her home in the Crimson Wastes when siding with Hordak.

 In the 2018 series, while having a more exaggerated figure with a more simple and naïve personality, Scorpia is revealed to be a Princess whose family were the original rulers of the Fright Zone before swearing loyalty to the Horde and giving Hordak the Black Garnet Runestone.
 Even before the Horde's arrival to Etheria, Scorpia's family were considered outcasts among the royal families.
 She becomes Catra's right hand, having strong feelings for her and wanting to help her in any way she can.
 Besides her huge claw pincers, Scorpia can use her tail to administer a paralyzing venom into whomever she stings.
 In season four, guilty over her role in Entrapta's exile, Scorpia leaves the Horde and ends up joining the Rebellion while gaining electricity-based powers from connecting to the Black Garnet.

-Scorpia is voiced by Linda Gary in the 1980s cartoon and by Lauren Ash in the 2018 series.
+Scorpia is voiced by Linda Gary in the 1980s animated and by Lauren Ash in the 2018 series.